 Plus, the lack of experience and interpersonal skills can be hard on a relationship.

-The key in the ending of a romantic relationship is to avoid diminishing your partner or being diminished.
+The critical issue in teenage breakups is to avoid diminishing your partner or being diminished.
 In ending a relationship, it is important to be direct, do it in person, be firm – and get support in doing it well, particularly if you are ending an abusive relationship.

 There are a bunch of things you can do if you are “dumped.”
 One is to accept the ending and be realistic about whether it’s just a lack of fit or there were things you could have done differently.
 You can also connect with family and friends for support, engage in activities you enjoy and reflect on your strengths and qualities.

-It happens to almost everyone and it hurts, but it doesn’t need to do damage – and it can prepare you for more successful relationships.
+There is no way to avoid the pain of a breakup.
+It happens to almost everyone and it hurts, but it doesn’t need to do damage – and it can prepare you for more successful relationships if you learn from it.